myastitva/ISEA-Phase3-TezpurUniversity-Internship/GUI-Based-TCP-Chat-Application/README.md

 - Enter Key Support
 - Send Button
 - Disconnect Button
+- Automatic Reconnection
+- Configuration Loading
+- Connection Status Monitoring

 ### Communication
-Communication between clients and the server is performed using **TCP sockets**.
+Communication between clients and the server is performed using TCP sockets.

+The client continuously monitors the server connection.
+If the connection is lost, the client automatically attempts to reconnect without restarting the application.

-A dedicated receiving thread continuously listens for incoming messages while keeping the GUI responsive.
+A dedicated receiving thread listens for incoming messages while keeping the GUI responsive.

 ### Performance Features
 - Multi-threaded Server